-The tables that follow describe the valuation technique and significant unobservable inputs and illustrates the potential impact on net earnings (loss) of various combinations of changes in unobservable inputs in the company's internal valuation model for its financial instruments classified as Level 3 at March 31, 2022.
+The tables that follow describe the valuation technique and significant unobservable inputs and illustrates the potential impact on net earnings (loss) of various combinations of changes in unobservable inputs in the company's internal valuation model for its financial instruments classified as Level 3 at June 30, 2022.
 The analysis assumes quarterly variations within a reasonably possible range determined by the company based on analysis of the return on various equity indices, management's knowledge of the applicable equity markets and the potential impact of changes in interest rates.
-The reasonably possible ranges of discount rates reflect increased market volatility due to the economic and social impacts of the COVID-19 pandemic and the conflict in Ukraine.
-The range also reflects the additional uncertainty in determining recoverability, market multiples and the discounted cash flows for assessing the fair values of Private Portfolio Investments.
+The reasonably possible ranges of discount rates reflect increased market volatility due to the rising inflation, elevated oil and commodity prices, and interest rate hikes.
+The range also reflects the additional uncertainty in determining recoverability, market multiples and the discounted cash flows for assessing the fair values of Private Portfolio Investments and related party derivatives and guarantees.